tipofyzik/Sentiment_Analysis_on_Movie_Reviews/README.md

+# Movie Review Sentiment Analysis

+A Natural Language Processing (NLP) project for binary sentiment classification of movie reviews using multiple supervised machine learning models and feature extraction techniques.

-## 1. Task overview
+## 1 Task overview
 This project focuses on **binary sentiment analysis** of movie reviews.
-The objective is to train and evaluate machine learning models capable of predicting the overall sentiment of a user-provided movie review.
+The goal is to train and evaluate machine learning models capable of predicting the overall sentiment of a user-provided movie review.
 Each review is classified into one of two categories:
 - **Positive**
 - **Negative**